JonyEpsilon/algebolic/README.md

 quickly evaluated, as can their derivatives which is useful in more advanced applications.
 We use it in our research lab, for example, to evolve laws of physics directly from data.

+Algebolic is built on the [darwin](https://github.com/JonyEpsilon/darwin) genetic algorithm framework.

 ## Usage

 Add it to your project.clj file: